Haven-Rau/Pokemon_Catching_Adventure/README.md

 [Insert Values.sql](https://github.com/user-attachments/files/24363973/Insert.Values.sql)

+- *Make sure to rewrite the file location in the query*

-### Step 4: Download the Python Project (Sound effects, music, and images are included in the project and referenced appropraitely in Python)
+### Step 4: Download the Python Project

+- *Sound effects, music, and images are already included in the project and referenced appropraitely in Python
+- *This project utilized Pycharm for development*

 ### Step 5: Download all python packages listed at the top of the file

 ### Step 6: Replace the SSMS connection in the Python file to match your server
+(Line 15-22)

 ```Python
 conn = pyodbc.connect(